The whole community benefits if we have an effective and efficient criminal justice system that contributes to a reduction in crime.

 The criminal justice system is made up of a number of entities.
 Each plays a different role in a system designed to address the community’s expectation that people who break the law are punished and face appropriate consequences and that victims of crime are treated with respect and sensitivity.

-The Government of South Australia is committed to a system of adversarial justice.
 In August 1998 National Legal Aid and the Conference of Australian Directors of Prosecutions developed the Best Practice Model for the Determination of Indictable Charges and described the context of criminal proceedings as follows: